Blackboard Upgrade (Spring 2014)

 Faculty and students can access Blackboard by going to https://blackboard.newpaltz.edu and logging-in with their NPCUID.
 On the main page that opens, individuals will see a list of all courses in which they are enrolled.
 For students, courses will become available one week before the semester begins.

-Blackboard requires the use of a java-enabled browser such as FireFox or Google Chrome for Windows (Internet Explorer is not recommended) and Safari for a MAC.
+Blackboard requires the use of a java-enabled browser such as Firefox or Google Chrome for Windows (Internet Explorer is not recommended) and Safari, Firefox, or Chrome for Macs.
 Other java-enabled browsers may work, but are not Blackboard tested for reliability.
 Some Blackboard tools (i.e. Collaborate) require Java to be installed or they will not work.
 Click for a full list of supported browsers, as well as supported operating systems.

-Blackboard is supported by staff in the Teaching and Learning Center (College Hall 113) and all questions or concerns relating to Blackboard should be directed to Linda Smith (x3188) or Kate Hurd (x3820) (do not contact the Academic Computer Help Desk for Blackboard related questions).
-Also, the Teaching and Learning Center website hosts valuable tutorials for both faculty and students who need to learn Blackboard related skills or who need to troubleshoot Blackboard related issues.
+Also, the Teaching and Learning Center website hosts valuable tutorials, resources for Blackboard help, and knowledgebase articles for both faculty and students who need to learn Blackboard related skills or who need to troubleshoot Blackboard related issues.

 Blackboard Frequently Asked Questions